ome/omero-documentation/server/installation.rst

 located on the local file system (e.g. ``/tmp/``).

-If you are running OMERO on Mac OS X then details of the required environment variables can be found on the `install OMERO on Mac walkthrough </site/support/omero4/server/install-omero-on-mac-os-x-10.5>`_.
+If you are running OMERO on Mac OS X then details of the required environment variables can be found on the :ref:`rst_install_macports`.

 Creating a database as root
 ---------------------------